wtfutil/wtf/_site/content/modules/twitter.md

 `refreshInterval` <br />
 How often, in seconds, this module will update its data. <br />
 Values: Any positive integer, `0..n`.

+`screenName` <br />
+The screen name of the Twitter user who's tweets you want to follow. <br />
+Values: Any valid Twitter user's screen name.